hammadkhokhar/by-bicycle-delivery/README.md

 - Clone the repo
 - Run `yarn install` to install dependencies
 - Change `.env.example` to `.env` and add your environment variables
-- Run `yarn start` to start the app
-- Run `yarn dev` to start the app in development mode
-- Run `yarn test` to run tests

 ## <b> DB Setup </b>